AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

   - Tools
 ---

-# Edge caching
+# Cache-control headers

-API Mesh for Adobe Developer App Builder supports edge caching if you provide your own content delivery network (CDN), such as [Fastly](./fastly.md).
-Edge caching helps improve website load times and reduces consumption costs associated with bandwidth.
+API Mesh for Adobe Developer App Builder supports dynamic content caching if you provide a content delivery network (CDN), such as [Fastly](./fastly.md).
+Dynamic content caching helps improve website load times and reduces consumption costs associated with bandwidth.

 <InlineAlert variant="info" slots="text"/>

 When using a CDN, you must invalidate the cache after modifying a mesh configuration, or you will receive stale information.

-## Cache-control headers
+## Understanding cache-control headers

 A CDN's cache-control headers determine how queried information is cached.